uliw/esbmtk/docs/manual/manual-2.rst

 .. code:: ipython

-    # get all upwelling P fluxes except for the high latidude box
+    # get all upwelling P fluxes except for the high latitude box
     pfluxes = M.flux_summary(filter_by="PO4_mix_up", exclude="H_", return_list=True)

-    # define export productivity in the high latidude box
+    # define export productivity in the high latitude box
     PO4_ex = Q_(f"{1.8 * M.H_sb.area/M.PC_ratio} mol/a")

     c_dict = {  # Surface box to ib, about 78% is remineralized in the ib